-11 What special considerations apply to offerings of exchangeable or convertible securities, warrants or depositary shares or rights offerings?
+12 What special considerations apply to offerings of exchangeable or convertible securities, warrants or depositary shares or rights offerings?

-Exchangeable or convertible securities, warrants or depositary shares are, in general, treated as 'securities' under the FIEL and identical regulation on the offering of securities shall apply.
+Exchangeable or convertible securities, warrants or depositary shares are, in general, treated as securities under the Financial Instruments and Exchange Act (FIEA) and identical regulation on the offering of securities shall apply.

 For the offering of convertible securities or options to acquire or subscribe for shares, a small number placement is not available when the issuer is subject to an ongoing reporting obligation in relation to the underlying shares.
-Any additional payment required for the exercise of rights under the securities shall be aggregated for the calculation of the threshold offering value to be exempted from the SRS filing.
+Any additional payment required for the exercise of rights under the securities shall be aggregated for the calculation of the threshold offering value to be exempted from the Securities Registration Statement (SRS) filing.

-In order to facilitate and promote the use of a rights offering as an alternative to a public offering of listed shares, the Cabinet order under the FIEL was amended with effect from 23 April 2010.
+To facilitate and promote the use of a rights offering as an alternative to a public offering of listed shares, the Cabinet order under the FIEA was amended with effect from 23 April 2010.
 Before the amendment, an SRS had to be filed, in principle, at least 26 calendar days before the record date for the rights offering.
 However, after the amendment, in the case of rights offering by way of an allotment of listed options to existing shareholders without contribution, the SRS becomes effective on the 16th calendar day from the date of filing, in principle, or on the eighth day with respect to shelf registration, as with a usual public offering.
-Further, under the amendments to the FIEL that took effect on 1 April 2012, where the options to be allotted to existing shareholders are or will be listed on a stock exchange, and certain information, including the fact that an SRS has been filed, is published in a newspaper, the issuer is not required to deliver prospectuses to prospective purchasers.
+Further, under the amendments to the FIEA that took effect on 1 April 2012, where the options to be allotted to existing shareholders are or will be listed on a stock exchange, and certain information, including the fact that an SRS has been filed, is published in a newspaper, the issuer is not required to deliver prospectuses to prospective purchasers.